 The 1989 Village Appraisal stated that the Parish Council had resolved at that time to form a Charitable Trust in order to broaden the base of involvement and responsibility for the field and to relieve some of the physical burden which had always fallen onto a few people.
 However, it was subsequently discovered that all the King George V Playing Fields were already designated as Charitable Trusts with the Parish Council in our case being the sole trustee.
 The land is owned and held in trust by Dorset County Council who charge a nominal peppercorn rent to the Parish Council.

-Further improvements to the field are ongoing and are carried out when funds are available to ensure that the equipment and facilities continue to provide a safe play and recreational area for all.
+A set of four pieces of Outdoor Exercise Equipment was installed in 2014 which are well used by residents of all ages.
+Another item of play equipment is being installed in late 2018 and further improvements to the field are ongoing and are carried out when funds are available to ensure that the equipment and facilities continue to provide a safe play and recreational area for all.

 Since its official opening in 1961, the regulations governing the safety of play equipment and fields have changed enormously.
 This has meant that many of the older pieces of play equipment would fail these modern standards if installed today and so regular maintenance is essential and a programme of equipment renewal has also been put in place.
 The Parish Council regards the safety of the whole facility as being of paramount importance.
 The play equipment and general condition of the field is checked and recorded weekly by a member of the Parish Council, working on a rota basis.
 A safety inspection is carried out by RoSPA every year and its recommendations and proposals followed.